 Last month on the Pro Roofers blog, we looked at roofs and general style on the east end of the city of Toronto, where we are based.
 We looked not only at roofs, but at design in general, as well as the overall mood of the neighbourhoods that make up the east.
 Today, we're going to talk about another one of our favourite neighbourhoods: The Annex.
 Many consider The Annex to be the heart of Toronto, and it's hard to argue otherwise.
 First of all, it's central location surrounding Bloor and Bathurst makes it a solid candidate.
 Secondly, its funky vibe, overall friendliness and a large quantity of trees and Victorian gables on the houses all give it a specific Toronto energy that cannot be emulated.

-As we have been your expert roofing company in the GTA for many years, we’ve worked in pretty much every neighbourhood you can imagine.
+As we have been your professional roofing company in Toronto for many years, we've worked in pretty much every neighbourhood you can imagine.
 It constantly amazes us that there are little unexplored nooks of the city that we always end up in.
 However, neighbourhoods like the Annex are old friends that we have become intimately familiar with.

 One thing we've noticed about roofs in the Annex over the years is that they are often highly stylized and super colourful.
 One trick that we've noticed is that homeowners will often paint the bargeboard, soffit and fascia a vibrant colour like purple or orange to give their house a cool high-light.
 While we are primarily concerned with the functionality and lifespan of a roof, we also appreciate how a roof looks from an aesthetic point of view, and we think that painting the bargeboard an interesting colour is always a great way to add character to your home's exterior.